MattDawson2020/Python-intermediate/README.md

     * Reading/ writing to CSV/ JSON/ Excel documents
     * Use of Juypter Notebook to visualize data analysis
     * Numerical and image manipulation with Numpy
+    * postgreSQL and SQLite3 with using python to write the ORM
     * ...